Simulation of the CYGNO Gaseous TPC Optical Readout

 \subsection{Data analysis}

 In the analysis, an initial loose selection of the data was applied.
-Tracks with a length of less than \SI{400}{pixels} (equivalent to \SI{6}{\cm}) were selected to exclude long tracks typically associated with ERs with an energy above O(\SI{100}{keV}), primarily originating from cosmic rays.
+Tracks with a length of less than \SI{400}{pixels} (equivalent to \SI{6}{\cm}) were selected to exclude longer tracks typically associated with ERs with an energy above $\sim$100~keV, originating from radioactive background or cosmic rays.
 To minimize the presence of noise caused by vignetting and other detector inhomogeneities, only tracks with a barycenter located within \SI{800}{pixels} (\SI{12}{\cm}) from the image center were included.
 To remove fake clusters - random groupings of neighboring pixels above the zero-suppression threshold that do not correspond to real signals - events with \( I_{SC} > \SI{1000}{counts} \) were selected, as discussed in \cite{limeLNF}.